-DAMAGE THRESHOLD Laser-Induced Damage in Silica Optical Fibers Quick Links The following tutorial details damage mechanisms relevant to unterminated (bare) fiber.
-Damage at the Air / Glass Interface blue info icons below terminated optical fiber, and other fiber components from laser light sources.
+Laser-Induced Damage in Silica Optical Fibers

+The following tutorial details damage mechanisms relevant to unterminated (bare) fiber, terminated optical fiber, and other fiber components from laser light sources.
 These mechanisms include damage that occurs at the air / glass interface (when free-space coupling or when using connectors) and in the optical fiber itself.
 A fiber component, such as a bare fiber, patch cable, or fused coupler, may have multiple potential avenues for damage (e.g., connectors, fiber end faces, and the device itself).
 The maximum power that a fiber can handle will always be limited by the lowest limit of any of these damage mechanisms.

+Quick Links

+Damage at the Air / Glass Interface

 Intrinsic Damage Threshold

 Preparation and Handling of Optical Fibers